maardub/AutoHome/README.md

 # AutoHome

+### Description
+Operate outlets via wifi by hardwiring the corresponding RF remote to your Raspberry Pi.

 ### Background
 For several years, my parents used a set of radio frequency outlets to turn on/off a few lamps in their living room.
 I always appreciated the functionality and convenience when I would go visit; however, finding the accompanying RF remote was cumbersome because it often lodged iteslf into the most unlikely cracks and crevices.
 At some point, I found myself to be a burgeoning Computer Science major who possessed a set of RF outlets, a Raspberry Pi, and the spirit of ~~laziness~~ innovation.